Skip to main content

 Resolve the Issue Quickly

-Probably the most practical reason plea bargains are sought is simply to resolve the issue as quickly as possible and move on.
-It may not be the most "just" outcome, but many defendants simply want to move on with their lives.
+The most practical reason plea bargains are sought is simply to resolve the issue as quickly as possible for judicial economy and to save money, as trials are expensive.
 The criminal justice system can take a while, especially as courts deal with heavy caseloads.
-A criminal trial alone may take months or years to finish.
-The plea bargaining process is much quicker and may allow the defendant to move on faster.
+A criminal trial may take months or years to finish.
+The plea bargaining process allows the defendant to move on faster.

 Avoid Stigmatizing Crimes or Offenses